-Pirate Orientation

-Chart Your Course for Success
+Pirate Orientation Chart Your Course for Success

-New students who have the Pirate Orientation Hold on their account are required to attend an orientation session on the Main Campus in Victoria or at the VC Gonzales Center.
+New students who have the Pirate Orientation Hold on their account are required to attend a 4-hour Pirate Orientation session on the Main Campus in Victoria or at the VC Gonzales Center.
 Once you've registered for classes - ideally with an advisor in Advising & Counseling Services - you will then be able to sign up to attend a morning or afternoon Pirate Orientation session.